fabiocozzolino/fabiocozzolino.github.io/_posts/2020-01-11-build-grpc-client-with-net-core.md

   - gRPC
   - .NET Core
 ---
-In this post series we have seen [how to build a simple gRPC request/reply service](/request-reply-with-grpc-net) and [a gRPC server streaming service](/server-streaming-with-net-core-grpc/) a by using .NET Core and the new [grpc-dotnet](https://github.com/grpc/grpc-dotnet), the managed library entirely written in C#.
+In this post series we have seen [how to build a simple gRPC request/reply service](/request-reply-with-grpc-net) and [a gRPC server streaming service](/server-streaming-with-net-core-grpc/) by using .NET Core and the new [grpc-dotnet](https://github.com/grpc/grpc-dotnet), the managed library entirely written in C#.
 Now it's the time to create and build a .NET gRPC client.
 And it's really easy to do.

 ## Create and configure our client project
 First of all, we need to create a client project.
 For the purpose of this article, a simple console project will be enough.
 So, you can open the terminal, go to your preferred folder and execute the following command: